gearglow/ReptiliaWithATwist/The List.md

 "Wonder how Draco's going to handle it," Elysia mused.
 "I imagine either he'll be keeping his head down or he'll be on a hair-trigger."

-The other big thing that happened occurred at dinner the day after they returned from the World Cup, after Hermione had relayed the relevant part of her and Ginny's conversation from the other night.
+The other big thing that happened occurred at dinner the day after they returned from the World Cup, after Hermione had relayed the relevant part of her conversation with Ginny from the other night.

 "Hey, everyone?
 This summer's been an interesting one, and I've learned a lot about myself.
 And I need to share one of those things with you all."
 She took a deep breath.
 "I'm a girl.
 My name's Elysia now, or Ellie for short."